hewison-chris/agora-cl-docs/website/docs/devtools/extending-apis.md

 ## Introduction: Agora-cl API and Beacon API
 ---

 Since Day 1 of the project Agora-cl has been using [gRPC](https://grpc.io/) as the API layer for inter-process communication.
-As an example, all requests from the validator to the beacon node are conducted via gRPC.
+As an example, all requests from the validator to the Agora node are conducted via gRPC.
 This technology helped us greatly to make sure our Ethereum client has a well-defined set of APIs, and that we don't introduce backwards incompatibility across versions of Agora-cl.

-As time went on, users started asking if it would be possible to have a JSON-over-HTTP API, which users could query for information about the beacon node, the network state etc. Fortunately it is easy to expose HTTP endpoints for gRPC methods using the [grpc-gateway library](https://github.com/grpc-ecosystem/grpc-gateway).
+As time went on, users started asking if it would be possible to have a JSON-over-HTTP API, which users could query for information about the Agora node, the network state etc. Fortunately it is easy to expose HTTP endpoints for gRPC methods using the [grpc-gateway library](https://github.com/grpc-ecosystem/grpc-gateway).
 This gave birth to a Agora-cl-specific set of APIs, which we will call the Agora-cl API.

 At some point Ethereum researchers, in cooperation with client developer, decided it would be a good idea to have a standard set of HTTP APIs across the whole network.
 This led to the [official Beacon API specification](https://ethereum.github.io/beacon-APIs/), which we will call the Beacon API.